TanyaAng/Articles_API/README.md

   - collecting of NBS articles on multiple pages;
   - validations of collected data;
   - saving collected and valid articles to sqlite database;
-  With FastAPI framework are build endpoints of collected data.
+  - with FastAPI framework are build endpoints of collected data.

 <p align="right"><a href="#top">back to top</a></p>